-If you have a positive test we may invite you for a visit in our clinic which would involve a review by a doctor, a blood test, and a nose and throat swab.
-This swab would be looking for SARS-CoV-2 but would not be processed immediately - we would not inform you of the result as it would be a repeat of the positive result you already have.
+Now that all participants have been unblinded, if you have a positive test we will no longer invite you for a visit to our clinic which previously involved a review by a doctor, a blood test, and a nose and throat swab.
+If you have attended a visit because you tested positive previously, this swab would have looked for SARS-CoV-2 but would not be processed immediately - we will not inform you of the result as it would be a repeat of the positive result you already had.
 We may have to inform Public Health England of the results of this swab and convey to them details about you including your name as a legal public health requirement.
-We would also ask you for a nasal fluid sample and saliva sample if these are something you have done at other visits.